 Macadamia Nut oil: this oil is good for sensitive skin, good for mature skin and has a calming effect.
 Good for all hair types.
 Do own.

 Mahabhringraj Tail oil: this oil promotes hair growth and hair strength.
-If you already have grey hair, this oil is very, very good for helping your existing grey hair to look very healthy.
+If you already have gray hair, this oil is very, very good for helping your existing gray hair to look very healthy.
 Do own.

 Mandarin: do own.

 Marjoram: a very good oil.
 This one I have too.
 Do own.

 Marula oil: a good oil for when you are on holiday to help with the sunshine and its effect on colouring your hair.
 Also good for helping with chlorinated pools and sea salts from the swimming in the sea.
 Do own.

 Mehndi oil: the same as henna oil.
 Do own.